 What is the difference between Following and Followers?

-• Follower is a person who follows whereas following is an act and is a verb.
+Following: Following is an act and is a verb.

-• On Twitter, a social networking site, one can be a follower of many people, and he is said to be following them.
+Following: On Twitter, a social networking site, one can be a follower of many people, and he is said to be following them.

-• To become a follower, one has to press the follow button below the profile of the person.
+Follower: To become a follower, one has to press the follow button below the profile of the person.